Slmudd02/Bechdel_Test/READme.md

  - They must speak to each other
  - Must talk about something other than men

 I have two datasets that I got from kaggle.com.
-The first one is the top grossing movies of all time.
+The first are the top grossing movies of all time.
 The second are top grossing movies that passed or failed the Bechdel test.
 This is what I found out.

 ## Source
 Both of my CSv files came from Kaggle.com